hubertron/52hikes/_posts/2017-02-04-chief-mountain.md

 {% include image.html path="week5/to_the_sun.jpg" path-detail="week5/to_the_sun.jpg" alt="Chief Mountain Sun" %}

-Once we got to the top, I hid behind some rocks to stay out of the wind took to take in the view.
+Once we got to the top, I hid behind some rocks to stay out of the wind and took some time to take in the view.

 {% include image.html path="week5/view.jpg" path-detail="week5/view.jpg" alt="Chief Mountain Trailhead" %}